Clunking Noise When Putting Car in Gear – What It Means and How to Fix It

 Can low transmission fluid cause a clunking noise when shifting gears?

-How do I know if my CV joints are the cause of the clunking noise?
+How do I know if my CV joints are causing the clunking noise?

-Could a worn-out clutch be causing a clunking noise?
+Could a worn-out clutch cause a clunking noise?

 Leave a Comment